OldskoolT68/hello-world/README.md

 Read Aloud Fix
 Hi Everyone

-!St time attempt at creating with Gitrhub.
+This is my time attempt at creating a Repository.